On resolution of 1-dimensional foliations on 3-manifolds: The multiplicity of a foliation along a separatrix

 where: \begin{enumerate} \item $(F \circ \varphi)(t)$ (resp. $(G \circ \varphi)(t)$, $H \circ \varphi(t)$) stands for the formal series obtained by composing the Taylor series of $F$ (resp. $G$, $H$) at the origin with the formal series of $\varphi$ as indicated.

-\item In the preceding it is understood that at least one of the formal series $(F \circ \varphi)(t)$, $(G \circ \varphi)(t)$, and $(H \circ \varphi)(t)$ is not identically zero. \end{enumerate} Note that an analytic separatrix of $\fol$ can also be viewed as a {\it formal separatrix}\, up to considering the Puiseux parametrization associated with the separatrix in question.
-The corresponding terminology will be such that whenever we refer to a formal separatrix of $\fol$ the possibility of having an actual (analytic) separatrix {\it is not}\, excluded.
-If we need to emphasize that a formal separatrix is not analytic, we will say that it is {\it strictly formal}.
-Finally note also that the third condition above is automatically satisfied whenever $\varphi (t)$ is a strictly formal curve satisfying Equation~(\ref{definitionseparatrix}).
+\item In the preceding it is understood that at least one of the formal series $(F \circ \varphi)(t)$, $(G \circ \varphi)(t)$, and $(H \circ \varphi)(t)$ is not identically zero. \end{enumerate} Note that Puiseux theorem allows us to represent an analytic separatrix by a map of the form $t \mapsto \varphi (t) = (\varphi_1 (t), \varphi_2 (t) , \varphi_3 (t))$ where the formal series $\varphi_i$ ($i=1,2,3$) are actually convergent.
+Thus an analytic separatrix can be viewed as a particular case of a formal separatrix and for this reason our terminology will be such that whenever we refer to a {\it formal separatrix of $\fol$} the possibility of having an actual analytic separatrix {\it will not}\, be excluded.
+If we need to emphasize that a formal separatrix is not analytic, then we will say that the separatrix in question is {\it strictly formal}.
+Finally, we also note that the second condition above is automatically satisfied whenever $\varphi (t)$ is a strictly formal curve satisfying Equation~(\ref{definitionseparatrix}).

 Consider again a singular point $p \in M$ of a holomorphic foliation $\fol$.
 Choose local coordinates $(x,y,z)$ around~$p$ and assume that $\fol$ has a formal separatrix $S$ at $p$ which is given in the coordinates $(x,y,z)$ by the formal series $\varphi (t) = (\varphi_1 (t), \varphi_2 (t) , \varphi_3 (t))$.
 Consider now a local holomorphic vector field $X$ defined around~$p$ and {\it tangent to}\, $\fol$ {\it but not necessarily}\, representing $\fol$.
 Note that the (formal) pull-back of the restriction of $X$ to $S$ by $\varphi$ may be considered since $S$ is a formal separatrix of $\fol$.
 This pull-back is a formal vector field in dimension~$1$ given by